emoskedy/tidalhack-2024/README.md

 The final chatbot is hosted on a **Streamlit** web app, where players can interact with their creation outside the game.
 Behind the scenes, **OpenAI's GPT-3.5** powers the chatbot's conversation, enabling it to learn and respond based on the player's input.

 ### Technologies Used:
-- **Unity**: For creating the interactive, educational game environment.
+- **Godot**: For managing creating the interactive, educational game, puzzles environment.
 - **Streamlit**: For hosting the final chatbot on the web.
 - **OpenAI API**: For powering the chatbot’s natural language understanding and conversation capabilities.
-- **Godot**: For managing creating the interactive, educational game, puzzles environment.
 - **Python**: For handling the backend and chatbot logic.

 ## 🔧 Installation and Setup